The Animals (American album)

-The Animals is the American debut album by the British Invasion group, the Animals.
+The Animals is the American debut studio album by the British Invasion group, the Animals.
 Released in late summer 1964, the album introduced the States to the "drawling, dirty R&B sound (with the emphasis on the B)" that typified the group.

+Overview

-The album includes several R&B standards, written by the likes of Chuck Berry, Fats Domino and John Lee Hooker, as well as the number one single "House of the Rising Sun", here presented in its truncated-for-radio form (it would be restored to full length on the February 1966 compilation The Best of the Animals, and later CD and digital reissues of The Animals would feature the full-length recording).
+The album includes several R&B standards, written by the likes of Chuck Berry and John Lee Hooker, as well as the number one single "House of the Rising Sun", here presented in its truncated-for-radio form (it would be restored to full length on the February 1966 compilation The Best of the Animals, and later CD and digital reissues of The Animals would feature the full-length recording).
+"I'm in Love Again" is incorrectly listed as being written by Fats Domino and Dave Bartholomew.
+It is actually a cover of Jimmy Reed's "In the Morning", which was penned by Al Smith and Tommy Tucker.

+The album peaked at No. 7 on the Billboard Top LPs during a twenty seven-week run on the US albums chart.

 The British album The Animals was released a month later, the group's debut album there albeit with substantially differing contents.